ubaldot/defrecs/README.md

 periodically scheduled task.
 In nominal conditions, we know more or less when the EOC is going to happen, which is about every *T* seconds, being *T* the period of the task.
 Another example of predictable event is the event corresponding to a Timer that fires.
-An example of *unpredictable* event is the pressure of a button connected to a GPIO pin.
+An example of "unpredictable" event is the pressure of a button connected to a GPIO pin.
 We have absolutely no idea when such a button is going to be pressed.

 In both cases, interrupt service routines (ISRs) don't preempt the OS by executing some